-• --safe-slave-backup-timeout=SECONDS
+--safe-slave-backup-timeout=SECONDS

-(For release 3.12.3 and later) For a statement-based replication (SBR) or a mixed-based replication setup, the option specifies the time (in seconds) mysqlbackup will wait for Slave_open_temp_tables to become "0" (which is true when no temporary tables are open) to complete the backup for a replica server by asserting a global read lock and copies all the non-InnoDB tables.
+For a statement-based replication (SBR) or a mixed-based replication setup, the option specifies the time (in seconds) mysqlbackup will wait for Slave_open_temp_tables to become "0" (which is true when no temporary tables are open) to complete the backup for a replica server by asserting a global read lock and copies all the non-InnoDB tables.
 If the duration of the wait exceeds that specified with the option, mysqlbackup times out and throws an error.
 The wait is for preventing mysqlbackup from finishing a replica backup when there are temporary tables still open.
 See descriptions in Temporary tables on statement-based replication (SBR) replica for details on how mysqlbackup deals with temporary tables on a replica server.